bluefroguk1/empire-dump/content/Wiki/Winds Of Fortune/It can_t get much worse.md

 WhereWhenSizeTime
 Floes Descent, Pakanan's Pass, Skarsind18:10 Friday30 people10 minutes
 Floes Descent, Pakanan's Pass, Skarsind18:30 Friday60 people20 minutes
-A further [[Opportunity]] shortly afterwards will allow a larger force to intercept the main Jotun warband and engage them in battle.
+A further Opportunity shortly afterwards will allow a larger force to intercept the main Jotun warband and engage them in battle.
 Any heroes that attempted this venture can expect to meet with the heavy resistance of a well disciplined force moving against them.
 As the Mark [[Fight]] with their skops and grimnir beside them, the barbarian force has Healers, champions and priests bolstering their fighting strength.
 Any Wintermarker eager to make a name for themselves or an Imperial Orc wanting to protect their new homeland from the Jotun would do well to make themselves known to their [[Egregores]].
 Success in the woods of Floes Descent will save the lives of Imperial citizens who would otherwise not be able to make it to Anvil for the Autumn Equinox.
 Defeating the Jotun force and preventing them from moving a small force of warriors - a small raiding force - into the Region of Pakaanan's Pass, in Skarsind, will deny them the ability to scout the region adjacent to Sermersuaq and learn move about routes into the Imperial Orc lands.
 Note: We are offering a chance for any ''Wintermark'' player who has their ''personal resource'' located in the territory of ''Sermersuaq'' to start the event fleeing for their lives across the border from Sermersuaq into Skarsind.
 Anyone interested in taking part should meet with our Battle Team at the Battle Prep Tent at 17:45, ready to time in at 18:00.
 Your character will be lost along with others in the woodland, with no knowledge that you might be rescued, and only a vague idea of where safety in Skarsind lies.
 There is every chance that you will be involved in combat as part of this encounter.
 It will involve moving (likely at speed) across rough terrain in the woodland.
 There is no requirement for you to participate and it is entirely fine that your character made it out of Sermersuaq and to Anvil earlier in the season.
 If you do not meet the criteria above, please do not email us asking if you can participate.
 This opportunity is only available for those players that meet the criteria.
 ### Souls of malice
 "There's a sound.
 In those bushes, there's a sound.
 There's a noise.
 A noise like people."
 Polonius sighed and put a hand on his brother's arm where he lay.
 "There's going to be sounds, Salvius.
-We're in a [[Forest]].
+We're in a Forest.
 Try to get some sleep.
 We'll be walking all day toMorrow.
 And when we get to [[Therunin]], it'll be nothing ''but'' forest." ''In another hundred miles,'' he left unsaid, and it tightened his stomach to think of it.
 "But what if it's the [[Druj]]?"
 The younger student rolled to look at him, pale and shivering.
 Polonius took a deep breath and watched the bushes intently.
 If he was looking up, his brother couldn't see the tears threatening his Poise.
 "Then we... fall on our swords like heroes," he said, steeling his voice, "There's no sense being caught.
 I don't want to go back to the Labyrinth in pieces.
 And there's nobody coming to rescue us."
 "How sure are you about that?" a quiet voice, far too close, came from behind them.